 Fall and winter are the times for hunting waterfowl, white-tailed deer and feral hogs on the Everglades and Francis S. Taylor Wildlife Management Area.
 The best time to see a variety of birds is in February near the recreational areas along I-75.
-The endangered snail kite as well as many other birds can be seen year-round from Tamiami Trail at the Miccosukee Restaurant and at 40-Mile Bend.
+The endangered snail kite as well as many other birds can be seen year-round along Tamiami Trail at the Miccosukee Restaurant (L-67), at 40-Mile Bend and other boat ramps.
 At the end of the dry season in the spring, wading birds concentrate at the last remaining pools of water.
 Hiking and biking are best during non-hunting days in the fall and winter and during the spring when temperatures are cooler and bugs less abundant than in the summer.
 Over 200 miles of canals provide year-round fishing opportunities.

 Get directions for Everglades Wildlife Management Area.